-The majority of the employers and HR practitioners I spoke to were of the opinion that most degree holders are driven by an inflated sense of entitlement and even at the entry level, they will not settle for some job positions owing to their level and pay while for Diploma holders, who are always cognisant of the fact that they have an academic disadvantage compared to their graduate counterparts, tend to be less selective.
+The majority of the employers and HR practitioners I spoke to were of the opinion that most degree holders are driven by an inflated sense of entitlement and even at the entry-level, they will not settle for some job positions owing to their level and pay while for Diploma holders, who are always cognizant of the fact that they have an academic disadvantage compared to their graduate counterparts, tend to be less selective.

 These sentiments were echoed by Evans Kithuku, the CEO of Binary, a local IT firm offering mobile payments solutions.

 “Possessing technical skills is a very crucial job requirement in our firm and so for us the capabilities and experience a developer brings on the team matters more than the papers they have and I can actually tell you for a fact that some of our best software developers don’t even have degrees”

 As I came to learn in the course of my research, Binary’s approach of focusing on the skills and experience of employees is actually a method that is being embraced by multi-nationals.